 Collecting & Growing Green Bean Seeds

-	If a row or two are to be kept for seed, dry beans or sprouts, all the pods should be left on the plant until they yellow and become dry.
+If a row or two is to be kept for seed, dry beans or sprouts, all the pods should be left on the plant until they yellow and become dry.
 The plants can then be removed in their entirety and hung up in an airy shed or laid thinly on trays.
-When they are thoroughly dry the pods can be shelled and the beans stored.
+When they are thoroughly dry, the pods can be shelled and the beans stored.

 Green Bean Pests

 Cutworms are often a problem.